binbinmods/Obeliskial-Essentials/README.md

 # Obeliskial Essentials

 This is an **Across the Obelisk** mod that enables my other mods to work and communicate with each other.
-It includes a custom configuration of the [BepInEx](https://github.com/BepInEx/BepInEx/) modding framework and a copy of sinai-dev’s excellent [Configuration Manager](https://github.com/sinai-dev/BepInExConfigManager/).
+It includes a custom configuration of the [BepInEx](https://github.com/BepInEx/BepInEx/) modding framework and a copy of sinai-dev's excellent [Configuration Manager](https://github.com/sinai-dev/BepInExConfigManager/).
 It also contains classes and methods that may be useful for other developers.

 ## Installation (manual)